1cupMixed LegumesYou can also use only moth as well.

 The sprouts will come out from the beans.

-Transfer the sprouts in a pressure cooker along with potato, 2 tsp salt and 3 cups of water.
+Transfer the sprouts in a pressure cooker along with potato, 2 teaspoon salt and 3 cups of water.

 Pressure cook for 3 whistles on medium heat.